P

 Pigmented DFSP (Bednar tumor)

-At risk: AA
+At risk: African American

 Pigmented Purpuric Dermatosis (PPD)